-A Tobagonian, Charles M. Pickthorne, for example, qualified as a pilot and shot down the 'Red Baron', German legendary flying ace Friedrich Karl von Preußen.
-Sangre Grandeborn Edmund R. Lickfold flew BE2c type aircraft, fighting German columns over East Africa, and later became a flying instructor in Egypt and an 'aerobatic' pilot.
+A Tobagonian, Charles M. Pickthorne, for example,

+qualified as a pilot and shot down the 'Red Baron',

+German legendary flying ace Friedrich Karl von Preußen.
+Sangre Grande-born Edmund R. Lickfold flew BE2c type aircraft, fighting German columns over East Africa, and later became a flying instructor in Egypt and an 'aerobatic' pilot.
 He was also the one who taught our legendary pilot Mikey Cipriani.

-With so many sons of the colony involved in the air war, Trinidadians and Tobagonians raised enough money to buy several planes for the RAF: a BE2c which was emblazoned with 'Trinidad and Tobago Aeroplane' and put to service in India, and an FE2b bomber, labelled 'Trinidad' at the cockpit, which was flown in Europe.
-The Trinidad and Tobago Chamber of Commerce bought two FE2b and three RE8 type aircrafts, all of which carried the name of the country with them into the battle of the skies.
-The first Trinidadian ever to be killed in an aircraft crash was Frank Vernon Bonyon from San Fernando, whose plane crashed in thick fog while he was flying a mission during the First World War in Belgium.

-All in all, 84 Trinidadian and Tobagonian men became involved in aviation between 1914-18.
-Four of the local war pilots stayed on in military aviation afterwards: Frank Rooks, Horace Brown, Eric Hobson and Claude Vincent, who attained the rank of Air Vice Marshal by the end of the Second World War, serving the British Empire as far afield as Iraq, Somaliland and Afghanistan.
+With so many sons of the colony involved in

+the air war, Trinidadians and Tobagonians raised

+enough money to buy several planes for the RAF:

+a BE2c which was emblazoned with 'Trinidad and

+Tobago Aeroplane' and put to service in India, and

+an FE2b bomber, labelled 'Trinidad' at the cockpit,

+which was flown in Europe.
+The Trinidad and

+Tobago Chamber of Commerce bought two FE2b

+and three RE8 type aircrafts, all of which carried the

+name of the country with them into the battle of the

+skies.
+The first Trinidadian ever to be killed in an

+aircraft crash was Frank Vernon Bonyon from San

+Fernando, whose plane crashed in thick fog while

+he was flying a mission during the First World War

-The adrenalin-packed war action, the leather helmets and long leather coats, the oil-splashed goggles and the smell of gasoline in the open cockpits: the flying bug was to stay with many of these young pilots forever.
-Some of the survivors went on to become technicians for aeroplanes, some moved on to become flying instructors, and a few remained as pilots when the era of civil aviation began.
+The adrenalin-packed war action, the leather helmets and long leather oil-splashed coats, the

-After the war ended, aviation came to a standstill in Trinidad.
-Nobody had any particular interest in it.
-About once a year or so planes came on infrequent visits to the island.
-The interest in aviation was only re-kindled in 1927, when Charles Lindbergh made the first non-stop transatlantic flight ever.
-Two years later, the same Lindbergh was sent by PanAm airlines (also formed in 1927) to explore the possibilities of putting Trinidad on their map of destinations.
+Lindbergh's party at Government House, Port of Spain.
+L-R: A.J.V. de Boissière, Sir Selwyn and Lady Grier, Colonel and Mrs Lindbergh, Joan Alcazar, Mrs J.W.
+Pocock and the Director of Petroleum and Mines.
+Lindbergh afterwards took the entire party on a flight over the coast of Venezuela and the Gulf of Paria

+Chaguaramas was chosen as the ideal site for the 'flying boats?
+On 22nd September 1929, the crowd lined five miles of the Chaguaramas waterfront to see the world-famous Lindbergh!
+He personally handed over the first bag of mail to the Postmaster General destinations.
 In July of 1929, a PanAm survey team landed off San Fernando to look into the feasibility of a service to British Guiana, and Chaguaramas was chosen as the ideal site for the 'flying boats' (amphibious planes that can start and land on water).
 On 22nd September 1929, the crowd lined five miles of the Chaguaramas waterfront to see the world-famous Lindbergh!
 He personally handed over the first bag of mail to the Postmaster General, B.B.
 Littlepage, and thus inaugurated the era of air mail service to our country.
 The remains of the jetty for the sea-planes are still visible in the sea behind the Bayside apartment towers at Cocorite.